offsoc/onionplan/slides/2022.Q4/usability.md

 ## What it needs to work?

 1. Transparent resolution:
-    * [Proposal 279][] - specs for a Tor Name System API: review and implementation.
+    1. A pluggable interface, maybe [Proposal 279][] (Tor Name System API): specification and implementation.
-    * Define a way to securely add Onion Service addresses entries into the DNS.
+    2. Define a way to securely add Onion Service addresses entries into the DNS.
-    * Write a Tor NS API plugin that securely maps regular domains into Onion Services.
+    3. Write a Tor NS API plugin that securely maps regular domains into Onion Services.
-    * Minimum UX changes in the Tor Browser.
+    4. The minimum UX changes needed in the Tor Browser.

 2. HTTPS Certificates: Already supported!
 No need to coordinate with Let's Encrypt or any other Certificate Authority.